pond-saharat/Rummikub/README.md

 - **game_ui.py**: This module contains the `GameUI` class.
 The `GameUI` class will handle the event provided by the `HumanPlayer` and pass them to `GameEngine`.

 - **player.py**: Here, you define a `Player` class.
 Each instance of this class represents a player in the game.
-It should store information specific to each player, such as their hand (the cards they currently hold), their name or ID, and possibly their score.
-    Class `Player` should track how many cards they are holding;
+It should store information specific to each player, such as their hand (the cards they currently hold), their name or ID, and possibly their score. class `Player` should track how many cards they are holding;
     class `HumanPlayer(Player)` is a typical player;
     class `BotPlayer(Player)` should have a method that can think and return a move.